3dgeo-heidelberg/etrainee/course/module4/06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md

 ## Introduction

-This case study presents data, methods and results elaborated in the Krkonoše Mts.
-National Park by our TILSPC team (www.tilspec.cu) at Charles University Prague, Dpt. of Applied Geoinformatics and Cartography within the project “Development of methods for monitoring of the Krkonoše Mts. tundra vegetation changes using multispectral, hyperspectral and LIDAR sensors from UAV” supported by OPŽP scheme.
-Important results of the project have been published in ([Kupková et al. (2023)](#references)).
-As we proved in this study, time series (in this case multitemporal UAV intra-seasonal dataset) can improve vegetation classification accuracy in comparison with one-date image.
-Following our research, the classification accuracy of selected tundra grass species derived from mono- and multitemporal (within one season) hyperspectral RPAS imagery is compared in this case study based on the data (image hyperspectral and botanical field datasets) collected by our team in the Krkonoše Mts. in 2020.
-Also, the influence of the pre-processing step, comprising minimum noise fraction (MNF), on classification accuracy is also tested.
-The RF classification is carried out in R. Thus, this case study combines knowledge gained in previous Themes of this Module.
+This case study presents data, methods, and results elaborated in the Krkonoše Mts.
+National Park by our [TILSPEC](tilspec.cz) team at Charles University Prague, within the project “Development of methods for monitoring of the Krkonoše Mts. tundra vegetation changes using multispectral, hyperspectral and LIDAR sensors from UAV”.
+Important results of the project have been published in [Kupková et al. (2023)](#references).
+As we proved in this study, time series (in this case, a multitemporal UAV intra-seasonal dataset) can improve vegetation classification accuracy in comparison with one-date images.
+Following our research, the classification accuracy of selected tundra grass species derived from mono- and multitemporal (within one season) hyperspectral RPAS imagery is compared based on reference botanical datasets collected in the Krkonoše Mts. in 2020.
+Also tested is the influence of the pre-processing step, comprising the minimum noise fraction (MNF), on classification accuracy.
+The RF classification is carried out in R.

 <p align="center">
 <img src="media/cskrnap_img1.PNG" title="Study area." alt="Figure 1" width="600"/>
 </p>

 *Figure 1.
-Picture of study area near to Luční bouda hut in the Krkonoše Mts.
+Image of study area near to Luční bouda hut in the Krkonoše Mts.
 National Park – permanent research plot Bílá louka meadow (red).*

 ## Objectives